- BARKA Foundation is a 501(c)3 non-profit charitable organization established in 2006 in the United States.

 What Makes Us Different?

 There’s a lot we do that makes us different from other NGOs and non-profits.
 We get personal with our work, often sharing meals from a single bowl with beneficiary communities, getting to know their names and stories, and sleeping in the village in mud huts.
 BARKA’s co-founders are adaptive leaders, very hands-on and have developed a keen sensitivity to the indigenous paradigm that informs BARKA’s work and helps yield successful outcomes.
+We believe in the value of indigenous wisdom, that no one knows better than the beneficiaries themselves, and that simple, cost-effective, low-tech backyard technologies sometimes might be better than expensive hi-tech ones.
+BARKA is community-led by the people it strives to empower.
+We listen in order to find sustainable solutions that make sense in Burkina.

 Our Problem with Development